VeritasVox/A-Case-for-Strict-Continuationism/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-You are free to:
+**You are free to:**
 - **Share** — copy and redistribute the material in any medium or format
 - **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

-Under the following terms:
+**Under the following terms:**
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 ---

-© 2025 VeritasVox | Licensed under CC BY 4.0
+**© 2025 VeritasVox | Licensed under CC BY 4.0**